 All visual material should be readable from at least ten (10) feet away.
 It is helpful to mount drawings and photographs on presentation boards.

 It is extremely important when presenting, that plans are very clear.
-Color coding plans, i.e., showing areas that are accessible in one color and inaccessible areas in another color are extremely helpful.
-Also, provide the Board with 8 1/2" x 11" sheets of the presentation.
+Color coding plans, i.e., showing areas that are accessible in one (1) color and inaccessible areas in another color are extremely helpful.
+Also, provide the Board with 8 1/2" x 11" sheets of the presentation, so that they may be entered in as an exhibit if the material is new.
 Photographs depicting existing conditions in specific areas of the building for which variances are being requested are extremely helpful.

 What information is necessary?